 Published by Brianne Turczynski

+I'm the host and creator of the podcast, Loving the Imperfect.
 I'm a freelance writer and historical researcher in Detroit.
 I hold a master’s degree in education from Oakland University with a concentration in English and history.
-In addition to being the author of the historical fiction novel, Proper Mourning, my fiction and poetry have appeared in Halcyone Magazine, The 3288 Review, The Write Launch, and the Ketchup Press.
+My fiction and poetry have appeared in Halcyone Magazine, The 3288 Review, The Write Launch, and the Ketchup Press.
 My nonfiction has been featured in Valley Living Magazine, Michigan Out of Doors Magazine, and Planet Detroit News.
-I have won awards for my writing through Oakland University, and I'm currently producing and directing a documentary film about economic and social change in one of Detroit’s oldest neighborhoods.
+I have won awards for my writing through Oakland University, and my film, Not For Sale was selected for four film festivals.
 In my spare time, I whittle, repair broken violins, and I love to fish.
 I reside somewhere in Michigan with my husband, children, and the fastest dog that ever lived.

 View all posts by Brianne Turczynski